Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

       Unsupported Media Type error.

       5c.
-If the receiving entity cannot process a fragment in the POST request body due to missing or incorrect init fragment, it may return an HTTP 412 Precondition Failed error.
+If the receiving entity cannot process a fragment in the POST request body due to missing or incorrect initialization fragment, it may return an HTTP 412 Precondition Failed error.

       5d.
 If there is an error at the receiving entity not particularly relating to the POST command from the [=ingest source=], it may return an appropriate